Quick Page Links

 Re: Breastfeeding a premature baby

-First of all, you can stop stressing, you say your milk supply is going down - this is no biggy, why I say this is because as long as you are still producing small amounts of milk, by the time your baby starts latching on correctly, you will produce more milk.
+First of all, you can stop stressing.
+You say your milk supply is going down - this is no biggy.
+I say this because as long as you are still producing small amounts of milk, by the time your baby starts latching on correctly, you will produce more milk.
 Breast milk supply can increase quickly within a few hours, with an increase in demand.

-I have now recently reviewed a product called "sacred tea" Have you heard of it?
-I, myself sometimes struggle with a lower supply.
-I first tried Fenugreek capsules, but saw almost no difference, then I tried this tea, and after the first night I noticed a huge increase.
-It contains all natural organic ingredients like Fenugreek, alfalfa and blessed thistle; this tea on its own should increase your supply quite a bit.
+I have recently reviewed a product called "sacred tea" Have you heard of it?
+I, myself, sometimes struggle with a lower supply.
+I first tried Fenugreek capsules but saw almost no difference, then I tried this tea, and after the first night, I noticed a considerable increase.
+It contains all-natural organic ingredients like Fenugreek, alfalfa, and blessed thistle; this tea on its own should increase your supply quite a bit.

 Also, allow your baby to comfort nurse as much as possible.

-Hang in there, before you know it, you'll be breastfeeding him just like you did your other children.
+Hang in there.
+Before you know it, you'll be breastfeeding him just like your other children did.